D3VBAS3/DevBase/README.md

 ## For Contributors
-We encourage new contributions!
+We encourage new contributors!

 Some goals that new contributors can work towards:
-+ CSS styling of web page
++ CSS styling of application
-+ Additional DB commands (besides Read/Write)
++ Additional DB commands
 + functionality for multiple tables and table relationships